SFDCSteele/SFDC_CICD/README.md

 Welcome to the GitHub repository for the Salesforce CI/CD framework.
 This repository contains the following components:

-* All Salesforce Metadata for the VA Salesforce instances from June 2018 to current
+* All Salesforce Metadata for the DEVOPS Salesforce instances from June 2018 to current
 * Salesforce Force.com Migration tool Jar and base configuration
 * Ant contributed library for specialized functions
 * Custom build Ant, JavaScript, and Java components to: